A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Compatibility of Wilson/Hecke operators

 \section{Compatibility of Wilson/Hecke operators}

-In this section, we prove the compatibility of Wilson/Hecke operators under the Fourier-Mukai functor given by the Arinkin sheaf.
+In this section, we prove the compatibility of Wilson/Hecke operators under the Fourier--Mukai functor given by the Arinkin sheaf.
 Throughout this section, $C$ is a smooth projective curve of genus $g\geq 2$ over $k$, and $G=\GL_r$.